Size ranking: 47th

 Origin: The seven constellations of Johannes Hevelius

-A faint constellation south of Leo, introduced by the Polish astronomer Johannes Hevelius in his star catalogue and atlas of 1687 under the name Sextans Uraniae.
+A faint constellation south of Leo, introduced by the Polish astronomer Johannes Hevelius in his star catalogue of 1687 under the name Sextans Uraniae and depicted in his star atlas published posthumously in 1690.
 It commemorated the instrument he used for measuring star positions, which was destroyed along with other instruments in a fire at his observatory in 1679.
 In his book Machina Coelestis (1673) he provided an engraving of himself displaying his sextant.